-Shire of Toodyay Risk Acceptance Criteria Risk Rank Description Criteria Responsibility LOW (1-4) Acceptable Acceptable Risk acceptable with adequate controls, managed by routine procedures, training and subject to annual monitoring Operational Manager MODERATE E (5 - 9) Monitor Risk acceptable with adequate controls, managed by specific procedures and subject to semi-annual monitoring.
+Shire of Toodyay Risk Acceptance Criteria Risk Rank Description Description Criteria Responsibility LOW (1-4) Acceptable Acceptable Risk acceptable with adequate controls, managed by routine procedures, training and subject to annual monitoring Operational Manager MODERATE E (5 - 9) Monitor Risk acceptable with adequate controls, managed by specific procedures and subject to semi-annual monitoring.
 Planned action is required.
 Operational Manager HIGH (10-16) Urgent Attention Required Risk acceptable with excellent controls, managed by CEO and Executive Management Group and also subject to monthly monitoring.
 Prioritised action is required.
 Executive Managers / CEO EXTREME (20-25) Unacceptable Immediate corrective action is required.
 The CEO must develop, explore and implement controls and treatment plans as soon as possible and report to Council and the Audit and Risk Committee the circumstances that have placed the Shire at risk; keeping them informed and managing and monitoring the situation, no matter the risk.
-CEO / Council S hire of Toodyay Existing Controls Ratings Rating Fo reseeable Description Effective There is little scope for improvement There is little scope for undertaken where required Processes (Controls) operating as intended and / or aligned to Policies & Procedures; are subject to ongoing maintended and monitoring and are being continuously reviewed and tested.
-Measures are in place for continual improvement to be undertaken where required /hilst some inadequacies have been identified; Processes (Controls) are in place, are being addressed / complied with and re subject to periodic review and testing.
-Measures are in place for continual improvement to be undertaken where required Inadequate for corrective and / vement actions Processes (Controls) not operating as intended, do not exist, or are not being addressed / correviewed or tested for some time.
-Workers responsible for actioning must act immediately to a
+CEO / Council s hire of Toodyay Existing Controls Ratings Rating Fo reseeable Description Effective Innrovement a Processes (Controls) operating as intended and / or aligned to Policies & Procedures; are subject to ongoing maintenance nd monitoring and are being continuously reviewed and tested.
+Measures are in place for continual improvement to be ndertaken where required /hilst some inadequacies have been identified; Processes (Controls) are in place, are being addressed / complied with and re subject to periodic review and testing.
+Measures are in place for continual improvement to be undertaken where required Inadequate for corrective and / vement actions rocesses (Controls) not operating as intended, do not exist, or are not being addressed / complied with, or have not been viewed or tested for some time.
+Workers responsible for actioning must act immediately to address any inadequacies, and